yskim308/odin-recipes/README.md

 # odin-recipes
-Simple recipes web page using pure html.
+Simple recipes web page using pure html and some basic css.